Mint stamp

-In philately, a mint stamp is one which is in its original state of issue, is unused, has never been mounted and has full gum, if issued with gum.
+In philately, a mint stamp is one which is unused, has never been mounted and has the original gum, (if issued with gum).
 The term applies equally to postage stamps and revenue stamps.

-In practice, the term is used within philately to refer to any stamp that appears to be unused, including those without gum, or previously hinged.
+In practice, the term is used within philately to refer to any stamp that appears to be unused with gum.
+It also includes those without gum but only when they have been issued without gum.

-Unlike other collectibles, a mint stamp may be in poor condition but still be regarded as being in mint state as long as it is apparently unused.
+To avoid confusion the various states of mint can be distinguished in the abbreviations stated under "Variations".

 Variations

 Variations of the term mint include: